Herbal Basics: Oil Infusions

 Directions

-• Remove the cloves from the head and place in a baking dish
+- Remove the cloves from the head and place in a oven-safe baking dish

-• Cover cloves with olive oil and place the dish on a baking sheet in preheated oven
+- Cover cloves with olive oil, place baking dish on a baking sheet in the preheated oven

 I love making this infusion because you end up with two culinary treats - - garlic flavored oil and roasted garlic too!
 I make 2 quarts at a time since we use this oil for everything.